apache/directory-studio/README.md

 3. Import the main plugins

     * File -> Import... -> Maven -> Existing Maven Projects
-    * Chosse 'studio-tycho' as root directory
+    * Chosse 'studio' as root directory
     * All the plugins are selected
     * Finish